Gertrude Chandler Warner: Biography

-While growing up, Warner loved to read, and her favorite book was Alice's in Wonderland.
-Being in a musical family, she was predisposed to play an instrument; in her case, she chose the cello, and her father bought her a cello kit at a young age, however, because of her frequent illnesses, Warner never finished high school.
-After leaving in her year, she learned from a tutor and finished her secondary education.
-In 1918, while she was teaching Sunday School, Warner was called to teach first grade, mainly because male teachers were being called to serve in World War I. Warner continued teaching as a grade school teacher in Putnam, Connecticut from 1918–1950.
-Also during this time, she returned to school for education courses at Yale University summer school.
+While growing up, Warner loved to read, and her favorite book was Alice's Adventures in Wonderland.
+Being in a musical family, she was predisposed to play an instrument; in her case, Warner chose the cello, and her father bought her a cello kit at a young age.
+However, because of her frequent illnesses, Warner never finished high school.
+After leaving, she studied with a tutor and finished her secondary education.
+While teaching Sunday School in 1918, Warner was called to teach the first grade, mainly because male teachers were being called to serve in World War I. Warner continued teaching as a grade school teacher in Putnam from 1918 to 1950.
+During this time, she also returned to school for education courses at Yale University's summer school.

 Warner was a lover of nature.
 While growing up, she had butterfly and moth collections, pressed wildflowers, learned of all the birds in her backyard and other places, and kept a garden to see what butterflies were doing.
-She used these interests in teaching her grade school students, and also used nature themes in her books.
-For instance, in the second book of The Boxcar Children Surprise Island, the Alden children make a nature museum from the flowers, shells and seaweed they have collected and the shapes of birds they have observed.
-One of her students recalled the wildflower and stone-gathering contests that Warner sponsored when she was a teacher.
+Warner used these interests in teaching her grade school students and she also used nature themes in her books.
+For instance, in the second book of The Boxcar Children Surprise Island, the Alden children make a nature museum from the flowers, shells, and seaweed they have collected and the shapes of birds they have observed.
+One of Warner's students recalled the wildflower and stone-gathering contests that Warner sponsored when she was a teacher.

-As well as her books in The Boxcar Children series, Warner wrote many other books for children, including The World in a Barn (1927), Windows into Alaska 192), The World on a Farm 1931)and Peter Piper, Missionary Parakeet (1967).
-For adults she wrote Life's Minor Collisions to help adults solve the hard things the adults were going through.
+As well as her books in The Boxcar Children series, Warner wrote many other books for children, including The World in a Barn (1927), Windows into Alaska (1928), The World on a Farm (1931) and Peter Piper, Missionary Parakeet (1967).
+With her sister, Frances Lester Warner, she cowrote "Life's Minor Collisions," a series of essays about humorous conflicts of temperament among friends and families.
+The sisters took the essays in turn, Frances writing the odd-numbered pieces and Gertrude the even.

-Warner never married anyone.
-She lived in her parents’ home for almost forty years, then moved to her grandmother's house.
-In 1962 she moved to a brown-shingled house, Jill C. Wheeler, Gertrude Chandler Warner, Abdo Publishing Co, and lived there with her companion, a retired nurse.
-In her later life, before she died at age 89, Warner became a volunteer for the American Red Cross, a Cancer Society and other charitable organizations to help kids and adults in need from suffering.
-She is buried in Grove Street Cemetery, Putnam, CT.
-Chandler Warner wrote inspiring children's books to inspire kids just like Warner did to him.
+Warner never married.
+She lived in her parents' home for almost 40 years, then moved to her grandmother's house.
+In 1962, Warner moved to a brown-shingled house, Jill C. Wheeler, Gertrude Chandler Warner, Abdo Publishing Co, and lived there with her companion, a retired nurse.
+In her later life, Warner became a volunteer for the American Red Cross, a Cancer Society and other charitable organizations to help kids and adults in need from suffering.

+Warner died on August 30, 1979; she was 89 years old.
+Warner is buried in Grove Street Cemetery, in Putnam.